MDAnalysis/MDAnalysis.github.io/_posts/2020-05-20-gsoc-students.md

 understanding pentameric ligand-gated ion channels from MD simulations.
 His daily workflow involves setting up and running simulations, on lab clusters or HPC centers, and performing various analyses on the MD trajectories in his jupyter notebook.
+Yuxuan can be found on github as [@yuxuanzhuang][yuxuanzhuang-github].

 Yuxuan will chronicle his work on [his blog][yuxuanzhuang-blog].